shwetaJones/BME-160/README.md

 # BME-160
-Programs from BME 160 taught by Professor David Bernick at UCSC
+Research Programming taught by Professor David Bernick at UCSC